 Another way of avoiding some of the rituals and costs of a traditional funeral is for

-the decedent to donate some or all of her or his body to a medical school or similar
+the decedent to donate some or all of her or his body to a medical school or

-are also useful in forensic research.
+donated cadavers; they are also useful in forensic research.